alex-h-stone/spring-boot-microservice-reference/README.md

 ---

-#### OpenAPI/Interface driven API (including support for multiple OpenAPI schemas)
-See build.gradle for an example of using OpenAPI schemas (pet-store-api.yaml and animal-vaccination-api.yaml) to generate model classes and the Java interface for the API.
-By having a controller implement the Java interface for the API, when the OpenAPI schema is updated some breaking changes will force a compile time error.

----

-#### Calling another REST API using flux
+#### Making 3rd party REST API calls using Spring WebFlux
 See VaccinationsApiClient for an example of calling another REST API using Spring Flux.

 ---

 #### Logging of requests and responses with configurable filter to avoid logging of 'typical' sensitive field names

+See RequestLoggingFilterConfig for the required config to log requests

-TODO maybe use aspectJ and PII/truffle hog style filter?
+TODO stonal use aspectJ and PII/truffle hog style filter?
+Or request logging via AOP?
-Request logging via AOP

 ---

 #### Spring Retry

-TODO demonstrate with 3rd party API call
+See VaccinationsApiClient and SpringRetryConfig for an example of how Spring Retry can be used to retry failed external API calls.

 ---

 #### Actuator endpoints

-Determined by dependencies (see "OpenAPI/Swagger docs" section in build.gradle), application config (see application.yaml) and security config (see SecurityConfig.java)
+Determined by dependencies ("OpenAPI/Swagger docs" in build.gradle), application config (see application.yaml) and security config (see SecurityConfig)

 https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.endpoints